druellan/ED-AI-Companion/readme.md

 The idea is to provide audio feedback for the most common events in the game, such as jumps, combat, docking, etc., while using the small and *free* LLMs from *OpenRouter*.
 Unlike COVAS:NEXT, this project does not provide interactivity with the AI, and the intention is to have an intelligence that can provide really useful information to the player without any input.

 ### Features
+* Descriptive system prompt setups the instructions and information for the AI to decide what to say or just remain silent.
 * Each event can have a personalized parser that can be used to  preprocess and enrich the information with web content and third-party APIs.
-* Grouping of consecutive similar events to send them in bulk to the AI.
+* Grouping of consecutive events to send them in bulk to the AI.
 * The AI can make use of tools; we are injecting them directly in the system prompt to bypass the restrictions free LLMs usually have, so results can vary.
-* I'm also keeping a memory file for the ship state `ship-state.json` (fuel levels, last place visited, etc), for missions `missions_memory.json` and past events `event_memory.json`, all of it is injected in the system prompt.
+* Memory:
+  - `ship-state.json` - (fuel levels, last place visited, etc)
+  - `missions_memory.json` - active missions
+  - `event_memory.json` - list of the last 20.000 events in the game, last 20 are injected in the system prompt
+  - `response_memory.json` - list of the last 20.000 AI responses, last 20 are injected in the system prompt
+* Average token count of 3.000 tokens per event.

 ### Demo Videos
 [Reacting to undock, new destination, radio chatter and system arrival](https://vimeo.com/1074661030) (Edge TTS without audio filters)